tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 we can implement the methods Rx and Tx in the TcpGeneralTest subclass, checking each time the actions of the RECEIVER and the SENDER.
 These methods are defined in TcpGeneralTest, and they are attached to the Rx and Tx traces in the TcpSocketBase.
-We should code each single thing we want to ensure during the connection (it will prevent the test from changing over the time, and it ensures that the behavior will stay consistent through releases).
-We start by ensuring that the first SYN-ACK has 0 as advertized window size:
+One should write small tests for every detail that one wants to ensure during the connection (it will prevent the test from changing over the time, and it ensures that the behavior will stay consistent through releases).
+We start by ensuring that the first SYN-ACK has 0 as advertised window size:

 .. code-block:: c++